-The Georgia Department of Natural Resources Environmental Protection Division outlines standards for the design and evaluation of new and existing dams in Standards for the Design and Evaluation of Dams (Rule 391-3-8-.09).
-Section 391-3-8-.09 (3) (a) of the Rule states that all (Category I, not Category II as excluded in 391-3-8-.04 Scope and Exclusions., subsection (d)) "dams must be stable under all conditions of construction and/or operation of the impoundment."
-Earthen embankments, when analyzed to determine safety factors using the methods, guidelines, and procedures of the agencies listed in the regulations, can be considered to have acceptable stability if the analyses yield at least the minimum safety factors shown in Table 5, as outlined in Rule 391-3-8-.09 (3) (a) (1).
+The Georgia Department of Natural Resources Environmental Protection Division, Chapter 391-3-8 Rules for Dam Safety outlines dam inventory, classification, inspection, and permitting information.
+Category II dams in Georgia are inventoried (every five years) and categorized, but are specifically excluded from the rules and regulations that pertain to Category I dams, per Section 391-3-8-.04.(d).
+Although as written, Section 391-3-8-.09 (Standards for the Design and Evaluation of Dams) pertains to Category I dams, this section provides guidelines useful for sound dam design and evaluation.
+Section 391-3-8-.09-(3)-(a) states that, "all dams must be stable under all conditions of construction and/or operation of the impoundment."
+Further, earthen embankments, when analyzed using the methods, guidelines, and procedures of the agencies listed in the regulations to determine safety factors, can be considered to have acceptable stability if the analyses yield at least the minimum safety factors shown in Table 6.